hypered/iterata-md/README.md

 using its number after `https://refli.be/fr/lex/`, e.g.
 https://refli.be/fr/lex/2016000032.

+## Updates

+We have to types of updates to this repository:

+- Sync, where we add new documents that appeared on Justel since the last sync.
+- Full sync, where we also regenerate everything using freshly downloaded source documents from Justel.
+Those fyll syncs are normally created with two
+  commits: one for the changes, and one for the new files.

-This repository contains 202004 legislative texts.
+This repository contains 202168 legislative texts.

-Last updated: 2024-01-04.
+Last updated: 2024-01-07.